JishuDeveloper/Rename-Bot-2GB/README.md

 set_caption - set a custom caption.
 see_caption - see your custom caption.
 del_caption - delete custom caption.
-set_prefix - Set Your Prefix
+ping - To check bot ping.
-see_prefix - See Your Prefix
+donate - To support developer. set_prefix - Set Your Prefix see_prefix - See Your Prefix
 del_prefix - Delete Your Prefix